 Information on this syllabus is subject to change.
 Any updates will be posted to this site, and the class will be notified of any major updates by email or in class announcement.
+(Homework assignments are not considered major updates.)
 In particular, any required changes in course delivery, such as transition to remote delivery only, may necessitate significant modifications to this syllabus.

 Date/Date due | Event | |